 Prior to the scheduled hearing on a Petition, the Board reviews all documents submitted in favor and in opposition of the Petition.
-Additional submissions concerning a Petition set for hearing will not be accepted or considered by the Board if received later than two (2) weeks prior to your hearing date.
+Due to the Board's strict adherence to established timelines for the review processes, additional submissions concerning a Petition set for hearing from either side will not be considered by the Board if received later than the date specified by Board staff-usually two (2) weeks prior to the hearing date.
+The exception to this is for any victim and/or witness statements which will be accepted at any point, but preferably prior to the specified two (2) week mark.